rubygarage/nextjs6-graphql-client-tutorial/README.md

 }
 ```

-## Material
+## Step 4 - Material UI integration

-We're gonna use material-ui library for styling.
-It's React components that implement Google's Material Design.
+In a nutshell, Material-UI is an open-source project that features React components that implement Google’s Material Design.

+It kick-started in 2014, not long after React came out to the public, and has grown in popularity ever since.
+With over 35,000 stars on GitHub, Material-UI is one of the top user interface libraries for React out there.

+There are few additional steps that we need to apply before start using material with NextJS framework

-First of all we need to install some additional libraries:
+First of all install some additional packages.

+#### Install JSS:

 ```
 yarn add jss
 ```

 JSS is a more powerful abstraction over CSS.
 It uses JavaScript as a language to describe styles in a declarative and maintainable way.
 It is a high performance JS to CSS compiler which works at runtime and server-side.

+#### Install react-jss:

 ```
 yarn add react-jss